coderofsalvation/coderofsalvation.github.io/_posts/2016-06-01-selfaccelerating-social-innovation-accelerator-vol-1.md

 An SI accelerator ideally should accelerate itself.
 Therefore, its output should flow back into its input.
-This would prevent the yet-another-social-innovative-concept (YASIC) syndrome.
+This would prevent the yet-another-social-innovative-concept (__YASIC__) syndrome.
 The YASIC syndrome is a great way to waste money, time and resources.
 The YASIC syndrome happens because of the following reasons:

-* lack of sharing between IC's
+* lack of sharing between IC's (and their accelerators)
-* budgets being linked to IC's instead of participants
+* budgets being linked to SIC's or accelerators, instead of the actual participants
 * accelerator treating SIC as a temporary project
 * accelerator does not feed-back into other accelerators (becomes a leave of a tree)